Erisa/pomf.rb/README.md

 ## About
 This is a simple Ruby library for uploading files to pomf.
+You can install this gem by either running `gem install pomf.rb` or adding `gem 'pomf.rb'` to your gemfile

 Example of usage (Shown in pry)
 ```ruby